Eye Exams at America's Best

-Contact lens exams cover all of the evaluations that you get with an eye exam for eyeglasses, plus additional diagnostic information that indicates what contact lenses are right for you.
+Contact lens exams cover all the evaluations that you get with an eye exam for eyeglasses.
+They also include additional diagnostic information that indicates what contact lenses are right for you.
 Learn more information about contact lens exams.

 You'll receive a prescription for eyeglasses following your exam.
-If you are prescribed contacts, you'll receive a trial pair and must return for a follow up exam after you’ve been wearing them for a short period of time.
-This follow-up visit is necessary to evaluate how you are seeing, and how well the contact lenses fit your eyes.
+With your new prescription, you'll receive a trial pair and must return for a diagnostic evaluation after you’ve been wearing them for a short period.
+This follow-up visit is essential to evaluate how you are seeing, and how well the contact lenses fit your eyes.